Visiting Longwood Gardens: What You Need to Know in 2026

 Longwood Gardens is divided into six districts, each stunning and unique.

-Certainly, the focal point of Longwood Gardens is Conservatory District and its 4½ acre glass conservatory.
+The heart of Longwood is the Conservatory District and its 4½ acre glass conservatory.
 We visited during the annual fall Bonsai Chrysanthemum Festival.
 The gardeners use grafting techniques that date back more than 400 years to Japan and China to make stunning displays.
-Every possible variety and color is on display, these are not the Chrysanthemums you’ll see at your local gardening center.
+Every possible variety and color is on display; these are not the Chrysanthemums you’ll see at your local gardening center.

 Pierre S. du Pont dreamed of welcoming children to the gardens and there is a children’s garden within the conservatory with interesting plant and water displays.